Ganil151/Devops/1-Beginner/08-Basic-CI-CD/README.md

 ---

+## � Learning Objectives
+- Understand the difference between CI and CD
+- Design a basic CI/CD pipeline
+- Implement automated linting and testing
+- Troubleshoot failed builds using logs
+- Secure pipelines with secrets management

-## 🏗️ 1.
-Essential CI/CD Pipeline Stages
+## 📖 Essential CI/CD Pipeline Stages
 Every modern pipeline follows a structured set of steps to ensure code quality and safety.

 1.  **Checkout**: The runner pulls the latest code from Git.